mlpack/ensmallen/doc/optimizers.md

  * [Semidefinite programming on Wikipedia](https://en.wikipedia.org/wiki/Semidefinite_programming)
  * [Semidefinite programs](#semidefinite-programs) (includes example usage of `PrimalDualSolver`)

-## Quasi-Hyperbolic Momentum Update
+## Quasi-Hyperbolic Momentum Update SGD (QHSGD)

  *An optimizer for [differentiable separable functions](#differentiable-separable-functions).*

- Quasi Hyperbolic Momentum Update is an update policy for SGD where the Quasi Hyperbolic terms are added to the parametrisation.
-Simply put QHM’s update rule is a weighted average of momentum’s and plain SGD’s update rule.
+ Quasi-hyperbolic momentum update SGD (QHSGD) is an SGD-like optimizer with momentum where quasi-hyperbolic terms are added to the parametrization.
+ The update rule for this optimizer is a weighted average of momentum SGD and vanilla SGD.

 #### Constructors